dougeby/IntuneDocs/InTuneDocs/deploy-use/create-windows-information-protection-policy-with-intune.md

 -   [Azure AD Premium](https://docs.microsoft.com/azure/active-directory/active-directory-get-started-premium) license.
 -   [Windows Creators Update](https://blogs.windows.com/windowsexperience/2017/04/11/how-to-get-the-windows-10-creators-update/#o61bC2PdrHslHG5J.97)

+> [!IMPORTANT]
+> WIP does not support multi-identity, only one managed identity can exist at a time.

 ## To add a WIP policy

 After you set up Intune in your organization, you can create a WIP-specific policy through the [Azure portal](https://docs.microsoft.com/intune/deploy-use/azure-portal-for-microsoft-intune-mam-policies).